 The Pueblo Chemical Agent-Destruction Pilot Plant Explosive Destruction System (PCAPP EDS) successfully concluded its first campaign at the U.S. Army Pueblo Chemical Depot Feb.
 11, 2016.
 The U.S. Army system destroyed 560 previously overpacked munitions in advance of operations at the main plant, which are scheduled to begin this spring.
 This initial campaign began on March 18, 2015.

-A multi-agency team which included the Program Executive Office, Assembled Chemical Weapons Alternatives, the Joint Program Executive Office, Chemical and Biological Defense, the U.S. Army Chemical Materials Activity and the Edgewood Chemical Biological Center, successfully eliminated 196 155mm projectiles, 265 105mm projectiles, 88 4.2-inch mortar rounds and 11 Department of Transportation bottles.
+A multi-agency team which included the Program Executive Office, Assembled Chemical Weapons Alternatives, the Joint Program Executive Office, Chemical and Biological Defense, the U.S. Army Chemical Materials Activity and the Edgewood Chemical Biological Center worked together to successfully eliminate 560 stored problematic weapons located at the U.S. Army Pueblo Chemical Depot, which included 196 155mm projectiles, 265 105mm projectiles, 88 4.2-inch mortar rounds and 11 Department of Transportation bottles.

-The PCAPP EDS will be decontaminated, and all remaining secondary waste products will be disposed of in strict accordance with Colorado state and federal environmental regulations.
+The PCAPP EDS has been decontaminated, and all remaining secondary waste products have been disposed of in strict accordance with Colorado state and federal environmental regulations.

 Monthly News Update